Book 12

 C) Which of these sentences are true (T) and which are false (F)?

-6. He borrowed money from his poor relatives, and lent money to his rich ones.
+- The friend borrowed money from poor relatives and lent it to rich relatives. _______

 Text 345